 }

 XML is a markup language designed to store and transport data.
-It is both human-readable and machine-readable, and it allows for a high degree of customization through user-defined tags.
+It is both human-readable and machine-readable, and it allows for the definition of custom tags, making it highly flexible.

 Here’s an example of XML: